dehanjl/adventofcode-2022/README.md

 # Advent of Code 2022
-A (mostly) Rust 🦀 set of solutios to the [Advent of Code](https://adventofcode.com/) puzzles for 2022.
+A (mostly) Rust 🦀 set of solutions to the [Advent of Code](https://adventofcode.com/) puzzles for 2022.

 ## Instructions
 Run a day using `cargo run --bin <day>` where `<day>` is the day to run.